1. You end up stress eating

 Get prepared and cook in bulk, then freeze meal portions to stick in the microwave whenever you need them.

 Pulses (haricot beans, chickpeas, lentils etc) which are low in fat but high in protein and fibre make excellent diet food.
-Cook up a big batch and simply freeze them like that.
+Cook up a big batch and simply freeze them like that, or by tinned (but unflavoured) beans.
 When you want a quick, healthy meal, you can use the beans in a soup, in a salad, or as a side to some fish or low-fat meat.

 It’s not logical but when you feel bad about the way you look and what the scales are telling you, it can make you eat more rather than less.
 It’s a kind of, “It’s hopeless, so why even try!” situation that leads you to give up on the diet and eat whatever you feel like, usually high-fat high-calorie foods.